hiro-yano/ddlGeneratorPSQLFromExcel/README.md

 2. Create new macro in Excel.
 3. Open Code window for editing macros.
 4. Open Tool -> References and check Microsoft VBScript Regular Expressions 5.5.
-Then clicl OK.
+Then click OK.
 5. Import vba_ddl_generator.bas and TableHeader.cls into Code window.
 6. Open TableHeader class file and edit code below, depending on table definition written in spreadsheets.